mateors/golang/race.md

 A race condition in Go occurs when two or more goroutines have shared data and interact with it simultaneously.

+Run the following code to see the output
+> go run --race main.go

 ```go

 package main